 - The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - · Charging continues even if the camera is turned on. - 3.
+If this happens, disconnect and then reconnect the USB cable. - · Charging continues even if the camera is turned on. - Windows 8 users: Click "Desktop" and then "Explorer".
 Windows 7, Windows Vista users: Click "Start" and then "Computer".
 Windows XP users: Click "Start" and then "My Computer".

-- 4. Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 5.
-Right-click the "DCIM" folder. - 6.
+4. Double-click "Removable Disk".

+• Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk.

+- 5. Right-click the "DCIM" folder. - 6.
 On the shortcut menu that appears, click "Copy". - 7.
+Windows 8 users: Click "Documents".
 Windows 7, Windows Vista users: Click "Start" and then "Documents".
-Windows XP users: Click "Start" and then "My Documents". - If you already have a "DCIM" folder in "Documents" (Windows 7, Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
+Windows XP users: Click "Start" and then "My Documents". - If you already have a "DCIM" folder in "Documents" (Windows 8, Windows 7, Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
 If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 8.
-Windows 7 users: On the "Documents" "Organize" menu, select "Paste".
+Windows 8 users: On the "Documents" menus, click "Home" and then "Paste".